 At Wren's Nest we have an effective approach to online safety which enables us to both protect and educate children in their use of technology.
-Through the eSafe monitoring system and the internet filter within school we can control the risk of content, contact and ensure good personal online conduct whilst using school technology.
-The eSafe monitoring system is overseen by Mrs Pugh (School Business Manager) and Mrs Parkes (Headteacher).
+Through the Smoothwall monitoring system and the internet filter within school we can control the risk of content, contact and ensure good personal online conduct whilst using school technology.
+The Smoothwall monitoring system is overseen by Mrs Pugh (School Business Manager), Mrs Parkes (Headteacher), Mrs Vivash (Deputy Headteacher, maternity leave) and Miss Harris (Acting Deputy Headteacher).
 All breeches are reviewed within 24 hours and actions taken as appropriate.
 Outcomes from these breeches and the actions taken are reported to the Governors Personnel Committee on a termly basis.

 E-Safety Education is vital to enable our children to stay safe whilst outside school - many children have access to mobile phones and unlimited and unrestricted access to the internet via 3G and 4G connections.
-E Safety is taught as an integrated part of the Computing curriculum in each year group.
-It is also taught through whole school assemblies, as part of a focus during Internet Safety Week using materials from thinkuknow, the NCA CEOPs advice on online safety (National Crime Agency, Child Exploitation Online Protection).
+E-Safety is taught as an integrated part of the Computing curriculum in each year group.
+It is also taught through whole school assemblies, as part of a focus during Internet Safety Week using materials from 'thinkuknow', the NCA CEOPs advice on online safety (National Crime Agency, Child Exploitation Online Protection).